CDDAHackJob/Cataclysm-Salvaged/README.md

 Given time it will likely run into gaps where the current tilesets no longer support everything I add to it, but not now.

 <h1>Downloads</h1>
 At some point I will have the github publishing official releases on a rotating cycle.
 I don't have my own websites to host my versions of the large support network of documents C:DDA has, and may resort to shipping them with the repository.
-Fortunately, keeping them text makes them easily compressible.
+Fortunately, keeping them text makes them easily compressible.<br>
--REWORK THIS LATER
+-REWORK THIS LATER<br>
--SEE ABOUT ROTATING RELEASE PUBLISHING
+-SEE ABOUT ROTATING RELEASE PUBLISHING<br>

 <h1>Compiling</h1>
 So far this should be compilable on linux or windows via gcc, clang, cmake, MSYS2, and vcpkg.
-The testing matrix runs every time I merge experimental's branch into master for a release, and it builds the game a number of ways across a number of build options.
+The testing matrix runs every time I merge experimental's branch into master for a release, and it builds the game a number of ways across a number of build options.<br>
--PUBLISH SUPPORTED BUILDS EVENTUALLY
+-PUBLISH SUPPORTED BUILDS EVENTUALLY<br>
--LIST BUILD GUIDE EVENTUALLY
+-LIST BUILD GUIDE EVENTUALLY<br>
--PUBLISH TESTS EVENTUALLY
+-PUBLISH TESTS EVENTUALLY<br>

 Please read [COMPILING.md](doc/COMPILING/COMPILING.md) - it covers general information and more specific recipes for Linux, OS X, Windows and BSD.
 See [COMPILER_SUPPORT.md](doc/COMPILING/COMPILER_SUPPORT.md) for details on which compilers we support.
 And you can always dig for more information in [doc/](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/doc).